ugate/releasebot/README.md

   commitMessage : '',
   // The repository slug the release is for (default: global env option extraction or from current checkout) repoSlug : '',
+  // The default release label used against releaseVersionRegExp releaseVersionDefaultLabel : 'release',
-  // The regular expression used to check the commit message for the presence of a release to trigger (match order must be maintained) releaseVersionRegExp : /(releas(?:e|ed|ing))\s*(v)((?:(\d+|\+|\*)(\.)(\d+|\+|\*)(\.)(\d+|\+|\*)(?:(-)(alpha|beta|rc|\+|\*?)(?:(\.)?(\d+|\+|\*))?)?))/mi,
+  // The regular expression used to check the commit message for the presence of a release to trigger (match order must be maintained and should contain releaseVersionDefaultLabel) releaseVersionRegExp : /(releas(?:e|ed|ing))\s*(v)((?:(\d+|\+|\*)(\.)(\d+|\+|\*)(\.)(\d+|\+|\*)(?:(-)(alpha|beta|rc|\+|\*?)(?:(\.)?(\d+|\+|\*))?)?))/mi,
   // The regular expression used to check the commit message for the presence of a bump version that will be used once the release completes (match order must be maintained) bumpVersionRegExp : /(bump(?:ed|ing)?)\s*(v)((?:(\d+|\+|\*)(\.)(\d+|\+|\*)(\.)(\d+|\+|\*)(?:(-)(alpha|beta|rc|\+|\*?)(?:(\.)?(\d+|\+|\*))?)?))/mi,